teddybear082/CrueltySquadVR-Modloader/README.md

 Saracen from Godot Engine and the V-Sekai Godot project for helping point me to the ultimate solution for crashes!!

+Godot Steam which is now used for replacing the game's .exe in the latest build (see Wiki)
 ---------------------------------------------------

 ## Controls